Thursday, June 13, 2019

 Xcel and Boulder just settled a 2014 suit over the city’s vote to form a utility.
 In exchange for Xcel dismissing its complaint, the city will repeal the portion of its charter that allowed for the creation of a light and power utility, separate from the city itself.
 Xcel has also agreed not to use the lack of such an entity as a defense in the condemnation suit.

-Council will be considering the repeal during a public hearing Tuesday.
-A first reading passed unanimously at a June 4 meeting, though councilman Bob Yates dissented to a second muni-related measure regarding which assets Boulder hopes to acquire.
+Council will be considering the repeal during a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan...
+Tuesday.
+A The beginning of the process that codifies an ordinance; it’s the first opportunity for council to... passed unanimously at a June 4 meeting, though councilman Bob Yates dissented to a second muni-related measure regarding which assets Boulder hopes to acquire.

 A preliminary list was approved Dec.
-4 when council re-authorized condemnation proceedings, but changes have been made to the substation agreement.
+4 when council re-authorized condemnation proceedings, but changes have been made to the Where voltage is transformed from high to low (or vice versa) for transmission onto nearby lines. agreement.
 Of six substations, Boulder will acquire three and build three new.
 Previously, the city intended to acquire substation E. It will now be built next to the wastewater treatment plan.

 The list of over 10,000 pieces of equipment and facilities to be acquired has been agreed upon between Xcel and Boulder, according to staff notes to council.
 The list includes “all streetlights within the city limits, and the ancillary appurtenances and assets to such facilities, such as downstream equipment, manholes, customer meters, services and secondaries, vaults and fiber optic and communication facilities,” according to council’s memo.

 But the property interests remain disputed, city staff says.
 Xcel objected to Boulder’s list in a January filing with the Colorado Public Utilities Commission.
-The city on Wednesday filed a response, asking the PUC to reject Xcel’s request to withdraw from the joint filing for the list of property assets.
+The city on Wednesday filed a response, asking the Public Utilities Commission, Colorado’s regulatory body for utilities such as water and electricit... to reject Xcel’s request to withdraw from the joint filing for the list of property assets.

 “The city requests oral argument before the Commission to discuss these matters,” Sandoval wrote.